Thestudc/Thestudc/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Bojan Manojloski](mailto:bojanmanojloski@gmail.com)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I love to wathc anime and am very passionate about Cars -->
+I love to watch anime and am very passionate about Cars -->